sybilhoangRG/support.balsamiq.com/content/tutorials/firstmockup.md

 product: "Tutorials & Videos"
 ---

-This tutorial is designed to guide you through creating your first **Mockup**.
+This tutorial is designed to guide you through creating your first **Wireframe**.
 It will cover a basic overview of the product as well as some of the **features** and UI **controls**.

-Here is the Mockup that you will create in this tutorial:
+Here is the Wireframe that you will create in this tutorial:

 ![](https://media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-final_mockup.png)

-​If you're new to the idea of Mockups (also called wireframes), you may want to check out [UX Apprentice](http://www.uxapprentice.com/) to start with an overview of what Mockups are, and where they fit into a UX Design process.
+​If you're new to the idea of wireframes, you may want to check out [UX Apprentice](http://www.uxapprentice.com/) to start with an overview of what wireframes are, and where they fit into a UX Design process.

 * * *

 ## Basic Concepts and Terminology

-Here are some of the basic components of Balsamiq Mockups:
+Here are some of the basic components of Balsamiq:

 *   **UI Control** - A standard user interface "widget" (e.g., Button, Image, Dialog Window).
-The building blocks of any Mockup.
+The building blocks of any wireframe.
 *   **Canvas** - The grid-lined area where UI Controls are placed.
 *   **UI Library** - A row of UI Controls that can be dragged onto the Canvas.
 *   **[Property Inspector](https://docs.balsamiq.com/desktop/inspector/ "Page describing the Property Inspector")** - A configuration panel that contains common actions (e.g., alignment, layering) and properties that are specific to each UI Control.

-{{% alert info %}}**Note:** The [Mockups Application Overview](https://docs.balsamiq.com/desktop/overview/) has more information about the elements and controls in Balsamiq Mockups.{{% /alert %}}
+{{% alert info %}}**Note:** The [Mockups Application Overview](https://docs.balsamiq.com/desktop/overview/) has more information about the elements and controls in Balsamiq.{{% /alert %}}

 ![](https://media.balsamiq.com/img/support/docs/m4d/b3/ui-overview.png)